Skip to main content

 Origins and background

 Historically, the pine-tree lappet moth’s natural range has been regarded as the Scots pine forests of continental Europe.
-It was unreported in the UK until 2008, apart from a small number of individuals thought to have been blown across the English Channel to the south coast of England.
+It was unreported in the UK until 2008, apart from a few individuals thought to have been blown across the English Channel to the south coast of England.

 Then in 2008 the Forestry Commission was notified that an adult, male pine-tree lappet moth had been caught four years earlier, in 2004, on the outskirts of Inverness.
 This was followed by additional captures near Kiltarlity in the Beauly catchment.
 Follow-up surveys confirmed in 2009 that a breeding population was established in the area, and as of 2019 it still appeared to be confined to the Beauly catchment.
 However, there have been signs that slow natural spread might be occurring.